“A Michelin-starred foodie hotspot, contemporary French-style rooms, and gorgeous gardens at this stylish hillside hotel near Antibes”

 Family friendly accommodation:

 Most rooms can take an extra bed and a baby cot.
-One of the Terrace Rooms has a small daybed which can sleep an extra person, and the Junior Suite (bergerie) has a sofabed in the sitting area which can sleep 2 young children or 1 teenager.
+One of the Superior Rooms has a small daybed which can sleep an extra person, and the Junior Suite (bergerie) has a sofabed in the sitting area which can sleep 2 young children or 1 teenager.
 The 2 Classic Rooms on the top floor in the main house can connect.

 Babysitting is available by arrangement.